zedapp/zed/app/manual/features.md

      * Symbols, Zed indexes all symbols defined in your project and lets you quickly jump to the one you're interested in (`Command-R`, `Command-J`)
 9. **Command-based:** Similar Emacs, every key you press in Zed runs a command.
-   Keybinding to command mappings are configurable in the "Settings" projects.
+   Keybinding to command mappings are configurable in the "Configuration" projects.
    Commands can also executed by name via `Command-.` (for a filter list view of all comands) or `Command-Shift-.` (for a tree view of all commands).
 10. **(Vertical) split views**: either 1, 2 or 3 vertical splits. (`Command-1`,